zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rebecca says, somewhat sarcastically – somewhat jok ingly – “Lucky us.”
 I say “sarcastically” because she doesn’t really believe that it’s lucky that she and Marcus have to do this sorting.
 She’s making a joke .
 To say something that has the opposite meaning is to use “sarcasm,” or to be “sarcastic.”
 Marcus says, “Okay, we need to purge these files of outdated mat erial.”
 “To purge” means to get rid of something, to throw something away.
 “Out dated” refers to something that is no longer current – something from the past , often something that no longer works or is no longer useful.

 Marcus says, “Let’s start by sorting them” – meanin g the files – “into two piles for either retention or destruction.”
-A “pile” (pile) i s the same as a “stack” (stack), which is a group of things placed one on top of the  other.
+A “pile” (pile) is the same as a “stack” (stack), which is a group of things placed one on top of the  other.
 You could have a pile of papers on your desk like I have.
 I’m looking at a pile of papers that I have to look at.
 I don’t want to look at them, but it’s par t of my job.

 Well, Marcus is dividing these documents into two p iles.
 One pile is for the files that they are going to keep, or retain.
 The word “r etention” (retention) comes from the verb “to retain,” meaning to keep something. the opposite, in this case, of “retention” is “destruction.”
 “Destruction” (destru ction) comes from the verb “to destroy” (destroy), which means to get rid of somet hing, to throw something out, possibly even to rip it up or to burn it.